 Get ready for eight nights of light, chosen people!
-Starting tomorrow night, Hanukkah is ON.
+Starting soon, Hanukkah is ON.
 For most of us that means lighting the menorah, spinning the dreidel, and chowing down on some delicious latkes.
 Why not add some cocktails to this year's celebration?
 After all, what family gathering is complete without some cheer from the bottle?

 1. The Hammer